 - Watch how many views and engagements they get.

 - Study the analytics.
 If you notice a sizeable upswing in channel views, watch time, subscribers, affiliate clicks, etc., that’s a good indication that you are on the right track.
 Make more videos on that topic until you dominate all (or most) of the search ranks.
-Shoot for 10-20 high quality, super useful videos of varying length.
+Shoot for 10-20 high-quality, super useful videos of varying lengths.

 - Get ready for your channel to take off like a rocket ship!

 - Keep making more and more high-quality videos on this “viral” topic